zushicat/crawler-NRW-aerial-images/README.md

 $ python get_images.py
 ```

-This is the default call
+The default call requests "Köln" with a resolution of 500 (pixel width/height).
+You can specify these parameter:
 ```
 $ python get_images.py --municipal Köln --resolution 500
 ```